 There is delicious Thai food served daily, but sometimes the food is very simple so you might want to bring some snack or fruits for yourself as well.
 You can also find ample amounts of “khanom” around, which is Thai and means sweets or delicacies.
 Visitors love bringing cakes, donuts, cookies, and special Thai khanom, you see.
 The kids obviously love the treats, and so have I!

 The children are lovely, friendly and easygoing, similar to Mama and Papa who run the place.
 What’s really surprised me, is that there is very little quarrels or bickering.
 The kids range from toddlers to teenagers, so you are able to do different activities with different age groups.
 I’ve taken more the role of a youth activity leader, rather than watching over the little ones.

 Also, here the whole concept of care-taking is quite different.
 In West, you have strict rules and ratios on how many caretakers you need to have per child and they are constantly being watched over and serviced.
 Here, the small ones play a lot together and they able to roam free.
 Mama said to me that the babies are easy: “They need just food and keeping them clean, but the teenagers can be hard work while going through their puberty.”
 I think many over-careful Western nannies would completely disagree with this.
 But, here it seems to make perfect sense.

-Still keen on volunteering in Thailand?
+Still keen on volunteering in Thailand at an orphanage?